Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

 - Porter's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat are the second-best defensive squad in the league, conceding 109.8 points per game.
+- The Heat concede 109.8 points per game, second-ranked in the NBA.

-- On the boards, the Heat are ranked sixth in the league, allowing 41.9 rebounds per contest.
+- The Heat are the sixth-ranked squad in the league, giving up 41.9 rebounds per contest.

-- Looking at assists, the Heat have allowed 25.6 per game, 14th in the league.
+- The Heat are the 14th-ranked team in the league, giving up 25.6 assists per game.

-- Allowing 13.1 made 3-pointers per contest, the Heat are the 28th-ranked squad in the NBA.
+- Looking at 3-pointers, the Heat are ranked 28th in the league, giving up 13.1 makes per game.

 Michael Porter Jr. vs. the Heat